-- 14% of schools provide referrals to a tobacco cessation program for faculty and staff, and 13% provide referrals for students. - 22% of schools always/almost always require suspension for a student caught smoking cigarettes; 32% require in-school suspension.
+- 15% of schools provide referrals to a tobacco cessation program for faculty and staff, and 17% provide referrals for students. - 77% of schools post signs marking tobacco-free school zones indicating where tobacco use is not allowed.

-- There is no safe level of exposure to tobacco smoke. - Secondhand smoke contains more than 7,000 chemicals and chemical compounds. - At least 70 of the chemicals found in secondhand smoke are known to specifically cause cancer. - Secondhand smoke is responsible for tens of thousands of deaths in the United States each year.
+- There is no safe level of exposure to tobacco smoke. - Secondhand smoke contains more than 7,000 chemicals and chemical compounds. - ♦ At least 70 of the chemicals found in secondhand smoke are known to specifically cause cancer. - Secondhand smoke is responsible for tens of thousands of deaths in the United States each year.

-Source: dhhs.ne.gov/publichealth/Pages/smokefree_sf_shs.aspx
+Source: dhhs.ne.gov/publichealth/Pages/smokefree sf shs.aspx